My Hometown, Tongyeong, Korea

 Such a strong southern Korean accent, they had to put translation on the bottom.
 Of course I understand the whole thing.
 In fact I used to talk like that.

-The front door of my house… Just kidding.
+Is this a front door of my house?
+Just kidding!

-It’s the entrance of the memorial house of Admiral Lee; the most respected general in Korean history.
+It’s a entrance of the memorial house of Admiral Lee; the most respected general in Korean history.

 I love Korean doors.

 The bamboo and the cascading walls remind me of the back yard of my grandparent’s house.